About Lawrence and MyPhotoSkills.com

-To this day one of my favourite photos is a print I have of when I was a young boy growing up on the farm.
-It is an out-of-focus shot of cows and a whole lot of dust.
+To this day one of my favourite photos is a print I have of growing up on the farm.
+It is an out-of-focus shot of cows and a lot of dust.
 I must have been about 13 when the photo was taken and it reminds me of the wonderful childhood I had growing up in Rhodesia.

 Those were exciting days producing negatives – some over exposed (mostly) others under exposed and then the odd ones that had the correct exposure but …

 - Were they of interest?

 - Were they worth printing (the only way to display photos in those early days – until slides came along)?

 The principles haven’t changed much; we still want interesting, well composed, in-focus photographs that are worth keeping.

 There have been, and continue to be, huge changes in the technology and methods we use to produce photos.

 The digital age has been a blessing and a curse to photography in my opinion.

 - Firstly it has been a blessing because virtually every person who has a phone (and most of us do) can now take some amazing photographs.
 On the camera side of things there is a huge selection of equipment that one can buy to take some incredible photos.

 The digital age has brought photography to everyone – not just the crazy few like me.
 Images are instantly and very cheaply available on the back of DSLR cameras.
 If the photo isn’t acceptable you simply delete it – no cost, no pain.